biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 A number of research groups have focused on the association between *A. muciniphila* and diabetes and obesity.
 In both humans and in animal models, *A. muciniphila* abundance decreases as host weight increases.
-An elegant 2012 study demonstrated that in obese diabetic mice (type 2 diabetes, [ref](http://www.ncbi.nlm.nih.gov/pubmed/23671105)). *A. muciniphila* was decreased; however, treatment of these mice with *A. muciniphila* reversed high-fat diet induced metabolic disorders, including insulin resistance.
+An elegant 2012 study demonstrated that in obese diabetic mice (type 2 diabetes;
+[ref](http://www.ncbi.nlm.nih.gov/pubmed/23671105)). *A. muciniphila* was decreased; however, treatment of these mice with *A. muciniphila* reversed high-fat diet induced metabolic disorders, including insulin resistance.